-Dr. Fox Effect: The Power of Captivating Speakers
+Dr. Fox Effect: The power of captivating speakers

 By Mark Stanton

 As a facilitator of communication workshops, I’ve seen that many of our clients aspire to bridge the gap from expert to thought leader.
 To be a thought leader, one needs to not only have ideas that stand out, but they must also communicate those ideas effectively to the world.
+In other words, thought leaders are captivating speakers.

 Many of us have seen speakers at conferences or TED talks and thought, “I probably know more about this topic than that chump.”
 However, in a marketplace saturated with big ideas, we must captivate our audiences with both what we say and how we say it.